Make money with Google Ads... just like me!

 kind of courage and honesty.

-- Thank You - Liberation: Although Finkelstein believes his book
+Although Finkelstein believes his book

-to be the "Holy Grail of Reincarnation Studies" (p.
-178), I have
+"Holy Grail of Reincarnation Studies"

-shown above that there are too many flaws in it to merit such a lofty title.
+too many flaws in it to merit such a lofty title.
+That being said,

-that past life regression as practiced by so called scientists is much closer
+past life regression as practiced by

-to past life channeling than they would like you to believe.
-The real
+they would like you to believe.
+The real difference is that I am

-difference is that I am honest about past life information flowing through
+honest about past life information flowing through me as a channel...

-me as a channel... while regression practitioners like Finkelstein - who
+while regression practitioners like Finkelstein - who supply all

 If you want to take one thing from this book that can be truly liberating

-for you, it is the advice that Finkelstein says he always gives to his clients:
+for you, it is the advice that Finkelstein says he always gives to his

 "Be aware of God within always.
 This is the greatest blessing to humanity.